Jacob Rothschild, 4th Baron Rothschild: Business career

 From 1963, Rothschild worked at the family bank N M Rothschild & Sons in London, before resigning in 1980 due to a family dispute.
 The chairmanship of the bank had passed from his father, who had chosen to follow a scientific career and had lost control of the majority voting shares, to his distant cousin Sir Evelyn de Rothschild.
 He sold his minority stake in the bank, but took independent control of Rothschild Investment Trust (now RIT Capital Partners plc), an investment trust listed on the London Stock Exchange.

 After resigning from the bank in 1980, Rothschild went on to found J. Rothschild Assurance Group (now St. James's Place plc) with Mark Weinberg in 1991.
 In 1989, he joined forces with Sir James Goldsmith and Kerry Packer in an unsuccessful bid for British American Tobacco.

 Rothschild was Chairman of RIT Capital Partners plc, one of the largest investment trusts quoted on the London Stock Exchange with a net asset value of about £2 billion.
 He was Chairman of J Rothschild Capital Management, a subsidiary of RIT Capital Partners plc.
 He also retained many other venture capital and property interests.

-From November 2003 until his retirement in 2008, he was Deputy Chairman of BSkyB Television and until 2008 he was a Director of RHJ International.
+From November 2003 until his retirement in 2008, he was Deputy Chairman of BSkyB Television and, until 2008, he was a Director of RHJ International.
 He was also a Member of the council for the Duchy of Cornwall for the Prince of Wales and a member of the International Advisory Board of The Blackstone Group.

 Rothschild was appointed Commander of the Royal Victorian Order (CVO) in the 2020 New Year Honours for services to the Duchy of Cornwall.

 Oil interests

 In 2003, it was reported that Russian oil industrialist Mikhail Khodorkovsky's shares in YUKOS passed to him under a deal which they had concluded prior to Khodorkovsky's arrest.
+Previously, in September 2002, Rothschild had joined Henry Kissinger and Mikhail Piotrovsky as co-director of Khodorkovsky's newly founded Open Russia Foundation (renamed to Future of Russia Foundation in December 2004, and to New Generation Europe Foundation in March 2023).

 In November 2010, an entity affiliated with Rothschild purchased a 5% equity interest in Genie Energy, a subsidiary of IDT Corporation, for $10 million.
 In 2013, Israel granted Genie Energy exclusive oil and gas exploration rights to a 153-square mile (396 km^{2}) area in the southern part of the Israeli-occupied Golan Heights.

 Personal life

 Rothschild was a member of the Reform Jewish synagogue.

 On 20 October 1961 in Devizes, Wiltshire, Rothschild married Serena Mary Dunn, a Thoroughbred racehorse trainer who was a granddaughter of the Canadian financier Sir James Hamet Dunn.
-Together, they had four children, consisting of three daughters and a son.
-Their children were;
+They had three daughters and a son: